Sustainable-Energy-Storage-Recycling/Sustainable-Energy-Storage-Recycling.github.io/README.md

 ![My Local Image](./energy-storage.png)

-For more information on the type of projects being pursued by the SESRG team, take a look at the publications page of [Dr.Nikiforidis Georgios](https://scholar.google.com/citations?user=3D4G2t8AAAAJ&hl=en&oi=ao).
+For more information on the type of projects being pursued by the SESR Group, take a look at the publications page of [Dr.Nikiforidis Georgios](https://scholar.google.com/citations?user=3D4G2t8AAAAJ&hl=en&oi=ao).